A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Introduction

 \section{Introduction}

 In epidemiological studies, disease counts taken at different spatial locations across different instants in time often contain a great number of zeros.
-In this case, a count distribution, like the Poisson or Negative Binomial distribution, is often unable to capture the large number of observed zero counts present in the data.
+In this case, a count distribution, like the Poisson or negative binomial distribution, is often unable to capture the large number of observed zero counts present in the data.
 Zero-inflated (ZI) and hurdle models \cite{RN7,RN8} are the two primary types of models that have been proposed to deal with count data with excess zeros.

 The first paper on ZI Poisson (ZIP) regression models handled count data with excess zeros by mixing a Poisson distribution and a distribution with a point mass at zero. \cite{RN6} In practice, due to the need for model flexibility, we can mix count distributions other than the Poisson with a distribution that has point mass at zero, like a ZI negative binomial model (ZINB) \cite{RN46}.
-Overall, we refer to them as ZI count (ZIC) models \cite{RN2}.
-In an epidemiology application of a ZIC model, a Bernoulli process is used to determine whether the disease is present \cite{RN49}.
+Overall, we will refer to these models as ZI count (ZIC) models \cite{RN2}.
+In an epidemiological application of a ZIC model, a Bernoulli process is used to determine whether the disease is present \cite{RN49}.
 A one from the Bernoulli process indicates the disease is present and the number of cases comes from the count process, while a zero indicates the disease is absent and the number of cases is zero.
 Zeros can come from the zero mass process or the count process.
-Correspondingly, zero counts produced by a ZI model are often distinguished by "structural zeros", from the zero mass process that corresponds to the absence of disease, and "sampling zeros", which imply unreported cases from the at-risk population during the study period, produced by the count process \cite{RN1}.
-We can also relate associated factors to the Bernoulli process, which controls the presence/absence of the disease \cite{RN9}.
+Correspondingly, zero counts produced by a ZI model are often distinguished by "structural zeros", from the zero mass process, that correspond to the absence of the disease, and "sampling zeros", produced by the count process, which imply unreported cases from the at-risk population during the study period \cite{RN1}.
+We can also relate associated factors to the Bernoulli process that controls the presence/absence of the disease \cite{RN9}.